The Case for Learned In-Memory Joins: Learned Indexed Nested Loop Join

-\begin{proof} We recursively apply the request buffers on the {\rmi} index, until a sub-tree $t$ and its buffers (excluding the buffer of this sub-tree's root) totally fit into the cache.
-Assume the number of models in $t$ is $k$, and the size of any model in bytes is $w$.
-Then, using Proposition~\ref{prop:request_buffer_size}, the total size of the sub-tree $t$ and its buffers, excluding the buffer at $t$'s root, can be represented using this inequality $(k \log_m k) . w < C$.
+\begin{proof} As mentioned before, we apply the request buffers on the {\rmi} index, starting from the first level, until a sub-tree $t$ and its buffers (excluding the buffer of this sub-tree's root) totally fit into the cache.
+Assume the number of models in this sub-tree $t$ is $k$.
+Then, using Proposition~\ref{prop:request_buffer_size}, the total size of the sub-tree $t$ and its buffers, excluding the buffer at $t$'s root, can be represented using this inequality $w(k \log_m k) < C$.
 By taking $\log_m$ for both sides, $(\log_m k + \log_m \log_m k) < \log_m \frac{C}{w}$.
 After eliminating lower-order terms, $\log_m k < \log_m \frac{C}{w}$.